 ServiceWorker + WebRTC...
 The p2p web solution I have been looking for!?By Forest Johnson On

-In my previous post Pragmatic Path Towards Data Sovereignty for Non-Technical Users I talked about how hard it is to host web applications on your own hardware, at home, or on a mobile device such as your phone.
+In my previous post Pragmatic Path Towards Non-technical Users Owning Their Own Data I talked about how hard it is to host web applications on your own hardware, at home, or on a mobile device such as your phone.

 I argued that most of the friction comes from cost of management...
 And most of the cost of management is linked to the network stack -- the user must find and maintain some way for inbound TCP traffic from the public internet to reach the device running their server application.

 The problem is, it doesn't work by default on a home computer or smartphone.
 You have to change things to make it accept TCP connections, and it's done differently in each situation.
 In most situations, for example where your network is managed by someone else, you simply can't do it.
 That's why most small content creators use cloud services of one kind of another to host their content.

 In my previous post, I talked about a potential way to make it work.
 Run a TCP proxy in the cloud, connect your device to it via VPN, and then proxy inbound connections down the VPN tunnel to the device.

 There are a couple problems with that solution, however.
 Someone with access to the cloud service could run a Man In The Middle attack on the HTTPS protocol if you aren't watching for rogue certificates being issued.
 (Or if the attacker can issue a cert in secret!
 Spooky! )

 Also, all traffic must route through the cloud service.
 So if you want to do video or have lots of active users, cost will be prohibitive.

 Back when I wrote that post, I also imagined the possibility that the browser could use WebRTC to connect to the server behind the NAT and bypass the cloud service.
 This would help ameliorate concerns about bandwidth.

 A terrible non-standard solution